Introduction

 show_silhouette(model)

-In the figure above, the silhouette “thickness” is even when the number of clusters is 3, and the average value of the silhouette coefficient is the highest.
-From this we can conclude that the optimal number of clusters is 3.
+In the figure above, when the number of clusters is 3, the “thickness” of the silhouettes is uniform, and it can be seen that the average silhouette coefficient is the highest.
+From this, we can judge that the optimal number of clusters is 3.